Compressed Sensing with Upscaled Vector Approximate Message Passing: Introduction

-One of the main computational problems with VAMP is that at each iteration it requires computing the solution to a system of linear equations (SLE) of dimension $M$, which can be intractable for large dimensional data as in the modern imaging problems.
+Yet, applicability of VAMP is limited to relatively small dimensional problems due to the necessity to compute the solution to a system of linear equations (SLE) of dimension $M$, which can be intractable for large dimensional data as in the modern imaging problems.
 While it was shown \cite{VAMP} that precomputing the SVD can help with this, in such applications storing the singular vector matrices may also be intractable from the memory point of view.
 The computational/memory bottleneck of VAMP was partially addressed in \cite{CG_EP}, where it was suggested to approximate the exact solution by the Conjugate Gradient (CG) algorithm and correct the obtained approximation to preserve stability of the algorithm and the 1D SE.
-However, the proposed method of correcting the CG algorithm requires the access to the moments $\chi_j$ of the singular spectrum $\bS \bS^T$ up to the order $i + 1$, where $i$ is the maximum number of inner-loop iterations of CG used throughout the algorithm.
-In practice the singular spectrum is not available, while estimating the higher order moments is not robust.
+However, the proposed methods of correcting the CG algorithm and estimating the SE require the access to the moments of the singular spectrum $\bS \bS^T$ up to the order $2i+2$, where $i$ is the maximum number CG iterations.
+In practice the singular spectrum is not available, while using the estimated moments leads to unstable performance of the algorithm even with a small $i$.

-In this work we propose practical tools for correcting, tuning and accelerating the CG algorithm within CG-VAMP to approach its performance towards VAMP's while being able to address large scale linear inverse problems in reasonable and controllable time.
-First, we develop a rigorous asymptotic model of the correction term for the CG algorithm in CG-VAMP and use it to propose a practical method for estimating this correction.
-The proposed method can be easily implemented in the body of CG to correct it after each inner-loop iteration, it has a negligible additional computational and memory costs and does not rely on any prior information about the singular spectrum of $\bA$.
+In this work we propose scalable tools for correcting, tuning and accelerating the CG algorithm within CG-VAMP to approach its performance towards VAMP's while being able to address large scale linear inverse problems in reasonable and controllable time.
+First, we develop a rigorous asymptotic model of the correction for the CG algorithm within CG-VAMP and use the model to construct a robust and prior-free method for estimating this correction.
+The proposed method can be easily implemented in the body of CG to correct it after each inner-loop iteration, it has a negligible additional computational and memory costs, it does not rely on any prior information about the singular spectrum of $\bA$ and remains stable for a much larger range of $i$ compared to the method proposed in \cite{CG_EP}